 Do future drivers fit the bill beyond their CV?

 Good fit for the team?
-Got the qualifications?
+Got the right qualifications and experience?
 Questions like this are commonly asked when interviewing.
-Although… did you check the driving licence?
-According to Licence Link, employers often overlook driver licence checking during interview stage which can result in extra costs, driver downtime and even breaking the law.
+Although… did you check their driving licence?
+According to Licence Link, employers often overlook driving licence checks during the interview process.
+This can result in costly consequences – including having to rehire, putting other road users at risk, facing a drop in productivity due to driver downtime, and even breaking the law.

-Fleet and HR Managers should be taking precautions when hiring to save time and money in the long-term, by incorporating licence checks before offering a job.
-Candidates may hold back information if not asked to take a licence check, and if an employee commits a driving offence whilst holding a critical level of points, this can have serious consequences for a business.
+Fleet and HR Managers should take precautions when hiring to save time and money.
+They can do this by incorporating licence checks into their recruitment process, ideally before offering a job.
+Candidates may hold back information if not asked to take a licence check, and if an employee commits a driving offence whilst holding a critical level of points, this can incur serious consequences for the business.
+As an employer, it’s within the duty of care to ensure every driver is regularly checked, to prevent such eventualities.

 “It’s your duty as a business to ensure all drivers have a valid licence, right for the job.
 Regardless of the CV or candidate, checking their licence beforehand safeguards your business.
 Why risk the consequences when each check costs less than a coffee?”

-Licence Link helps businesses stay on top of compliance, with results returned in real-time, making it a quick and easy process:
+Licence Link helps businesses to stay on top of compliance with results returned in real-time, making it a fast, digital process:

-“It saves time and provides the relevant information we need to fulfil roles successfully and efficiently” explains Licence Link customer at Cheshire West & Chester Borough Council.
+“It saves time and provides the relevant information we need to fulfil roles successfully and efficiently” explains Licence Link customer, Cheshire West & Chester Borough Council.

-Licence checking should be part of the hiring process, ideally followed by regular maintenance checks.
+In short, regular licence checking should be included as part of the hiring process.
+Licence Link automates the process, removing the need for any manual intervention or scheduling – so there really is no excuse for non-compliance.
 You wouldn’t buy a dangerous car so why hire someone who puts your business at risk?
 It’s a small price to pay!